|

 The episode is not without a healthy smattering of good values coming

-to the fore, but note that it is non-futuristic, non-Starfleet
+throughout the historical period bits, but note that it is non-futuristic,

-guest character Edith Keeler (played by Joan Collins) who owns all of
+non-Starfleet guest character Edith Keeler (played by Joan Collins) who

 can talk just as nicely, but then proceed to act with only their